tripflex/WifiWizard2/README.md

 In order to obtain scan results (to call `scan` or `startScan` then `getScanResults`) your application must have the `ACCESS_FINE_LOCATION` Android Permission.
 You can do this by calling the `requestPermission` method detailed below, or this plugin will automagically do this for you when you call `scan` or `startScan` functions.

-Newer versions of Android will **not** allow you to `remove` or `disable` networks that were not created by your application.
+Newer versions of Android will **not** allow you to `remove`, update existing configuration, or `disable` networks that were not created by your application.
 If you are having issues using this features, with your device connected to your computer, run `adb logcat` to view Android Logs for specific error.

-### Android Oreo 8.0.0+
-A lot of things have changed in Android Oreo 8.0.0+, specifically when it comes to permissions of managing networks that were not created by your application.

 # Global Functions